JacksonChen666/JacksonChen666.github.io/index.md

 ## Hello, My name is Jackson
 <small id="random_quotes"><noscript>"Please enable JavaScript to view these quotes" -JacksonChen666</noscript></small>

 Website made by Jackson.
-Big love and support to Jackson
+Big love and support to Jackson.

 Just another person on the planet you say that likes weird stuff right?
 No I am more than that.
 I like lots of stuff some might not like, and expect.<br>
 I was born in Hungary, and I come from a Chinese culture which is a bit different, but I like food that is not Chinese for some reason.<br>